mozilla-services/merino/docs/data.md

 - `cache.memory.pointers-len` - A gauge representing the number of entries in the first level of hashing in the in-memory deduped hashmap.

+- `cache.memory.duration` - A duration in milliseconds representing the time required for removal of expired entries.

 - `cache.memory.storage-len` - A gauge representing the number of entries in the second level of hashing in the in-memory deduped hashmap.